-The Onslows at Clandon Park - Part 1
+The Onslow family at Clandon Park (part 1)

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-The Onslow family have lived at Clandon Park since 1641, their changing fortunes reflecting on the house and the estate that surrounded them for almost 400 years.
+The Onslow family have been associated with Clandon Park since 1641, their changing fortunes reflecting on the house and the estate that surrounded them for almost 400 years.

 The first Onslow at Clandon Park